GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - Double-click on the element to set the details of the element.
-  - At the top of the Appearance tab, click the ". .edit me..." at the top of the Appearance tab. and type in "REGISTER
+  - At the top of the Appearance tab, click the ". .edit me..." and type in "REGISTER

 ![w:1000px](images/2021-11-07-11-32-37.png)